intgraph/intgraph-content/Problems/command-within-shell.md

 [Metadata]
-title: Command Within Shell
+title: Command Within The Same Shell
 date:  2014-08-16 18:46:00

 [Tags]
 difficulty: 1
-categories: pipeline
+categories: pipeline, shell
-source: violet's mind
+source: unknown

 [Description]
 Suppose that you have to write a script to receive argument from command line, which is another command.